PyGEL 3D (Python Bindings for GEL) contains tools for polygonal mesh based geometry processing

 For this to work, you need to have wheel and setuptools installed.

-Compiling both GEL and PyGEL requires that you have OpenGL installed unless you choose not to compile graphics support which you can do by setting
+Compiling both GEL and PyGEL requires that you have OpenGL and GLFW installed unless you choose not to compile graphics support which you can do by setting

 OFF in the CMake file.
-GLFW is also needed, but CMake fetches GLFW from github and compiles it along with the GEL code.
-If you compile in some of the other ways (e.g. using XCode, Visual Studio) there is no simple way to avoid the dependency on graphics libraries.
+If you compile elsehow (e.g. using XCode, Visual Studio) there is no simple way to avoid these requirements.
 Thus, if you need to avoid the OpenGL requirements, CMake is the way to go.

 GEL comes with a few demo applications.
 In addition to the requirements above, these also require GLUT to be installed.
-Going forward, we should remove the GLUT dependency and move to GLFW for the applications, but the focus is on keeping the library up to date and compiling.
+Going forward, we should remove the GLUT dependency and move to GLFW for the applications.

-PyGEL3D has a module called 'jupyter_display' which produces graphics suitable for Jupyter notebooks.
+PyGEL3D has a module called 'js' which produces graphics suitable for Jupyter notebooks.
 This module is based on plotly which must then be installed for it to work.
 You will also need numpy.
-However, if you use pip, these required libraries will be downloaded automatically when you install PyGEL3D.
+However, these required libraries will be downloaded when you install PyGEL3D if you use pip.

 Release history Release notifications | RSS feed